For a successful upgrade of your ESXi hosts, understand and prepare for the changes that are involved.

 - Make sure that sufficient disk space is available on the host for the upgrade.

 - If a SAN is connected to the host, detach the Fibre Channel system before continuing with the upgrade.
-Do not disable HBA cards in the BIOS.
+Do not deactivate HBA cards in the BIOS.

 - Back up the host before performing an upgrade.
 If the upgrade fails, you can restore the host.